Wind farms and land use

 Beyond the leaseholders, rural communities enjoy the many economic and social benefits of wind energy that are returned through municipal tax revenues and the creation of high-value jobs that provide employment opportunities for local tradespeople and contractors during the construction phase, as well as full-time permanent jobs once the wind farm is operational.
 Wind projects also bring an infusion of dollars to local services and businesses.

-All in, the Alberta Wind Energy Supply Chain Study estimated if wind energy were to be awarded with contracts for 4,500 MW, it could result in the following by 2030:
+All in, the Alberta Wind Energy Supply Chain Study estimated if wind energy were to be awarded with contracts for 4,500 MW, it could result in the following:

-- $137 million in operations and maintenance spending
+- $137 million in annual operations and maintenance spending

-- $13.5 million in land lease payments to Alberta land owners
+- $13.5 million in annual land lease payments to Alberta land owners

 As more wind energy projects pop up in Alberta, in Saskatchewan, and in other regions of Canada, CanWEA is working to establish a strong foundation for meaningful dialogue, while supporting an atmosphere of public trust, between wind energy developers and communities interested in hosting wind energy projects.